Parent Forms & Resources

 Free and Reduced Meal Applications

-Meal Payment and Charges
+Meal Payment

 Meal Charging:

-Elementary students are allowed to charge up to two (2) days’ worth of meals (two breakfasts and two lunches).
+Elementary school students are allowed to charge up to two (2) days’ worth of meals (two breakfasts and two lunches).
 After the 2nd day, the student will receive an alternate meal.
 Parents will be contacted, by phone, after their child has charged one meal.
 If the charges are not paid, an alternate reimbursable meal will be provided to the student.
 Students will not be permitted to charge a la carte items.

-Middle and High school students are allowed to charge up to one (1) days’ worth of meals (one breakfast and one lunch).
+Middle & High school students are allowed to charge up to one (1) days’ worth of meals (one breakfast and one lunch).
 After the first day, the student will receive an alternate meal.
 Parents of the students who charge will be contacted, by phone, after their child has charged one meal to bring money in for the student or to pack a meal for the child.
 If the charges are not paid, and the student wants a meal, an alternate reimbursable meal will be provided to the student.
 Students will not be permitted to charge a la carte items.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity.